henriquebaron/ucsmonograph/README.md

 middle of the page, instead of aligning to the right;
 * List of symbols' title display corrected for online LaTeX editors (because of accents in the ''Lista de Símbolos'' title);
-* `\fonte` macro redefined to align the text to the left, instead of centering.
+* `\fonte` macro redefined to align the text to the left of the previous tabular environment, instead of centering.

 # ucsmonograph - Português (BR)